Para leer este hoja informatica en español, presione aquí.

 As the immune system loses CD4 cells, it becomes weaker and is less able to fight off germs.
 When it loses a large number of CD4 cells, people living with HIV are at risk of getting AIDS-related opportunistic infections (OIs), which are infections that can cause serious illness or death.

-The number of CD4 cells you have gives a picture of the health of your immune system.
+The number of CD4 cells you have shows the health of your immune system.
 A normal CD4 cell count is about 500 to 1,500 cells per cubic millimeter of blood (a cubic millimeter is a very small amount, about one drop).
 The number of CD4 cells a person has – their "CD4 count" – usually decreases as HIV disease gets worse.
 Your CD4 cell count can help your health care provider tell if your HIV disease is getting worse, and if the treatment you are taking is working well.

 Click above to view or download this fact sheet as a PDF slide presentation.